mnus2019/Message-App-using-Socket-io/READme.md

-#This project demonstrate a Message App with instant messaging with the help of Socket.io.Uses Jquery, Nodejs and Mongoose#
+#This project demonstrate a Message App with instant messaging with the help of Socket.io.Uses Jquery, Nodejs and Mongoose.

+uses nodemone to automate the bash terminal applied software testing using Jasmine #